Feelings for Bygone Times? Meet the Italian Past Subjunctive

 Unreal or Hypothetical Situations

-The imperfect and pluperfect subjunctive tenses can also be used in ways that don’t actually suggest the past, but rather a hypothetical situation.
+The imperfect and pluperfect subjunctive can also be used in ways that don’t actually suggest the past, but rather a hypothetical situation.
 Fortunately, we sometimes have quite parallel constructions in English, so this shouldn’t seem so strange.
-To learn these, it helps to recognize some of the trigger words (bolded below) that are used to set up hypothetical situations, and memorize the structures with some simple examples.
+To learn these, it helps to recognize some of the trigger words that are used to set up hypothetical situations, such as magari (if only), caso mai (in case), anche se (even if), and come se (as if).

 I’ve employed some rather awkward, overly literal English translations below, I know, but I hope they help give a sense of what each part of the Italian phrase is doing.